TabTray/DCSourceSans/README.md

 # Discord Source Sans
-A quick and dirty <a href="https://discord.com">Discord</a> theme that just makes the font <a href="https://www.1001fonts.com/source-sans-pro-font.html">Source Sans Pro.</a>
+A quick and dirty <a href="https://discord.com">Discord</a> theme that just makes the font a slightly bolded <a href="https://www.1001fonts.com/source-sans-pro-font.html">Source Sans Pro.</a>

 ## Installation
 <h3><a href="https://vencord.dev">Vencord</a></h3>